ulucaydin/welcome-to-devtools/README.md

 # Welcome to HomeAway DevTools README

+## Preface

+This is a new document and still a work in progress.

+Two reasons for this to exist
+1. The creation has helped me identify and refine my thoughts and values.
+2. Hopefully this will help you understand me better and help us work together.

+Important: NOT meant as a replacement for actually getting to know each other.

+## Let's Get Started

 Hi, welcome to the team.
 I’m so glad you are here at HomeAway.

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.